TosbackCgusBridge-Bot/CGUs-versions/Tube8/Privacy Policy.md

 \* I'm interested in: Global TrafficGeo-Targeted Traffic Send Start advertising on Tube8 today: Create your advertiser account.
 TUBE8 - Terms of service

-Last Modified: May 11, 2016
+Last Modified: March 04, 2019

 Acceptance of the Terms of Service

-The following terms and conditions, together with any documents they expressly incorporate by reference (collectively, these "**Terms of Service**"), govern your access to and use of www.tube8.com ("Tube8" or the "**Website**"), including any content, functionality and services offered on or through the Website, whether as a guest or a registered user.
+The following terms and conditions, together with any documents they expressly incorporate by reference (collectively, these "**Terms of Service**"), govern your access to and use ofwww.tube8.com ("Tube8" or the "**Website**"), including any content, functionality and services offered on or through the Website, whether as a guest or a registered user.
 These Terms of Service apply to the Website, web pages, interactive features, applications, widgets, blogs, social networks, social network "tabs", or other online or wireless offerings that post a link to these Terms of Service, whether accessed via computer, mobile device or other technology, manner or means.

 Please read the Terms of Service carefully before you start to use the Website.
-By using the Website or by clicking to accept or agree to the Terms of Service when this option is made available to you, you accept and agree to be bound and abide by these Terms of Service and our Privacy Policy, found at https://www.tube8.com/info.html#privacy, incorporated herein by reference.
+By using the Website or by clicking to accept or agree to the Terms of Service when this option is made available to you, you accept and agree to be bound and abide by these Terms of Service and our Privacy Policy, found at https://www.tube8.com/info.html#privacy , incorporated herein by reference.
 If you do not want to agree to these Terms of Service or the Privacy Policy, you must not access or use the Website.

 If you access or use the Website, whether you click to accept or not, you agree to all of the various terms in these Terms of Service.
 If you do not understand all of these Terms of Service, you should consult an attorney before agreeing to any of the Terms of Service.